 - Orientation to Heart and Stroke including background information on the Foundation and core training related to heart disease and stroke.

-- One on one mentoring with Specialist in Health Initiatives
+- One on one mentoring with the Research and Health Promotion Coordinator

-Supervsory Relationships/liaison: You are supervised by and liaise with the Specialist in Health Initiatives and the Manager of Promote Recovery.
+Supervisory Relationships/liaison: You are supervised by and liaise with the Research and Health Promotion Coordinator.

 Authority/Decision Making: Must be comfortable making decisions and problem solving with minimal supervision.